photo by Josh Appel

 How the tax system impoverishes Black Americans (with Dorothy A. Brown): This podcast discusses the policies that perpetuate the wealth gap, which disproportionally affects many ethnic minorities.

 Intentional communities often have difficulty recruiting and retaining people from populations who have historically been under-represented or subject to discrimination.
 Those who have experienced discrimination because of their background, identity, disability, socioeconomic status, et cetera may not feel welcome unless specifically invited.
-Some ICs are actively creating cultures where people of various backgrounds feel welcome and a sense of belonging.
-The diversity, equity, and inclusion (DEI) framework is an example of a tool many organizations find helpful in their ongoing commitment to designing for diverse membership.
-Share information about your general and specific priorities for diversity within a community.
-Share the frameworks you have knowledge or training in and expectations you have around others’ prior training and willingness to continue training.
+Some ICs are actively creating cultures in which people of various backgrounds feel welcome and a sense of belonging.
+If you want to communicate an ongoing commitment to designing for diverse membership, as an ICmatch member you can share information about your general and specific priorities in the diversity section of your member profile.
+As an ICmatch consultant, you can share the frameworks you have knowledge or training in.

-Social justice oriented intentional community members have commented that ICs sometimes replicate upper-middle class systems inherited from White supremacy culture.
+Social justice oriented intentional community members have commented that ICs sometimes replicate upper-middle class systems that perpetuate economic systems that increase income inequality.
 This can be done unintentionally when we lack awareness of the challenges others face, when they don’t live in our neighborhoods and spend frequent time in the same spaces.
 Learning about these issues can help you create a more inclusive and welcoming community for those who have been marginalized or largely excluded from the benefits that are afforded to those who get a head start in life opportunities.

 Learn more